When organic fertilization becomes mineral – a systemic look at organic grows

 In practice, this looks like this:

-• Nutrients come predominantly from the bottle.
+• Nutrients primarily come from the bottle

-• Soil life is hardly actively involved.
+• soil life is barely actively involved

-• Problems are corrected via dosage.
+• problems are corrected through dosage

-The actual core of an organic system
+The true core of an organic system

 • active microflora